Snuggan/pax2/readme.md

 - [`pax-concat-files`](documentation/pax-concat-files.md) concatenates csv-like textual table files into one.
 - [`pax-metrics`](documentation/pax-metrics.md) lists specified metrics.
 Given a set of metric and metric set ids, it returns a sorted list of metrics.

+## Examples

+- [How to do everything at once:](documentation/example-1.md) How to calculate plot and raster metrics as well as creating individual point cloud files for all points in each plot.

 ## Reference